 But in 2019, after seven years of freelancing, people offering to publish my work for free feels like more of an insult than a business proposition.

 When I go to my dentist, mechanic, or to the store, money seems to be the currency of the trade.
-When I go to the checkout, I see where I can insert my Visa, MasterCard, cash or hand over a check, but I don’t see a place to insert “Free Advertising” as a form of payment.
+When I go to the checkout, I see where I can insert my Visa, MasterCard, cash or hand over a check, but I don’t see a place to insert “exposure” as a form of payment.

 I believe free advertising offers come from a good place, and I appreciate that people are interested in my work.
 They probably think the same thing I did: Why wouldn’t someone want free advertising?

-Recently a venue updating their website wanted some of my wedding pictures for promotional use.
+Recently a venue updating their website wanted some of my pictures for promotional use.
 In exchange, they offered to display my pictures on their site.

 Well duh.
 The images would be used to promote the venue, so of course they would be displayed on the website.
 That’s not compensation.
 That’s me providing a valuable product.